svan-jansson/observability_lab/README.md

-# observability_lab
+# Observability Lab

-Repository for trying out observability tools
+This repository is used to experiment with and demo observability tools for dotnet.